Cheers10/odin-recipes/README.md

 Index, first recipe page, and link between the two added.
 The HTML boilerplate is going quite quickly.
 I'm worried that I am commiting too much, and that my commits are not specific enough.
 I think I should re-read the commit lesson.

 Re-read a resource and am feeling a bit more empowered to make single line commits, which I think may be all that is  necessary for this project.
 I will have to dive a little deeper to achieve the subject/body format later.

+Alright, after the first recipe page has been completed I am feeling pretty good about the html skills.
+Strengthened lists (ordered and unordered), links, and images.
+My commits are getting a little better, I think.
+The git workflow is makking a bit more sense, in a lean-by-doing kind of way, but I'm afraid this first projeect out may be a little bit sloppy presentationally.
+Evidence of the learning curve I suppose.
+Looking forward to adding the other two pages.